clarencewxl/swSpTRSV/README.md

 1.Login to Sunway TaihuLight

-- Land the homepage of Sunway TaihuLight Supercomputer: http://www.nsccwx.cn/wxcyw/
+- Land the homepage of the National Supercomputing Center in Wuxi: http://www.nsccwx.cn/wxcyw/

 - Select one VPN service: 'Telecom', 'Unicom' or 'China Mobile' on the top of the website.
 Please choose the best one for better connection.